Supervisor NVQ: Level 3 vs Level 4 – Which One Do I Need?

 Both the Level 3 and Level 4 NVQs are competence-based qualifications.
 This means they are assessed using evidence from your real work activities rather than classroom study or written exams.

 At CADUK, you upload your evidence online to our simple-to-use portal, and receive one-to-one support from your assessor throughout the process.
+The final part is a relaxed professional discussion over Zoom — no writing required.

 Which supervisor NVQ should you choose?